 Having worked for Disney for over 20 years, he boasts an impressive resume having worked on much-loved animated movies like Beauty and the Beast (1991), Lion King (1994), and Mulan (1998).

-Aaron Blaise has a passion for wildlife animation, and you can see this through his many video tutorials on drawing animated animals.
+Aaron Blaise has a passion for wildlife animation; you can see this through his many video tutorials on animating animals.

 His tutorials are unique because he takes his time with them, showing you each step in the digital drawing process in detail to understand the fundamentals better.

 His channel also includes live demos, time-lapse videos, and some tips and tricks of the trade.

 As you can see, if you’re looking to improve your art skills or simply want to be inspired by some of the best artists, check out these ten amazing YouTubers.

 Between them, they offer a wealth of knowledge and tips, from painting and drawing basics to digital software usage and wildlife animation.